hey-ari/CS235/Coverage_Lab/README.md

 2. You will modify Date.cc and main.cc, wrap them up in a tar file, and turn them in for credit.
 Take a minute or two to look at the code, including the test cases in main().

-3.Build the code; note the interesting g++ options used:
+3. Build the code; note the interesting g++ options used:
 <i>make</i>

 4. Run the code: